The Story Of Shane Warne’s ‘Ball Of The Century’

 Australia went to dominate the World cricket crushing every formidable opposition in the process for the next two decades and Warne retired in Tests 13 years later as one of the most prolific bowlers to have ever taken the field with 704 wickets.

-After two decades of domination by the fast bowlers of West Indies and Australia, leg spin was considered as a dying art in the demanding modern day game.
+After two decades of domination by the fast bowlers of West Indies and Australia, leg spin was considered as a dying art in the demanding modern-day game.
+This delivery made the cricketing fraternity realize the power of leg spin leading to resurgence of popularity in leg spin.

 Reactions